wszramkowska/ToolsandProduction/Development Commentary.md

 - Highlight which sources (games, academic, documentation) had the most significant impact on your work and explain why.
 - Identify any research gaps or areas where additional information could have improved your project outcomes.

+Overall the research I did throughout the project was highly beneficial, specifically the documentation and youtube tutorials I referred to throughout the project.
+These provided technical guidance, enabling me to design and implement the audio systems effectively.
+However, there are areas where additional research could have enhanced the project, particularly in interactive sound design and the deeper integration of narrative through audio.
+While these gaps did not significantly hinder the project, addressing them in future work could further elevate the audio experience and player engagement.

 ### Positive Analysis
 - Reflect on the successful aspects of the project.
 - Highlight specific elements that worked well, such as technical solutions, creative decisions, or user feedback.
 - Provide evidence to support your analysis, such as test results, screenshots, or user comments.

+I think a successful part of the project was creating systems that designers could easily use in their levels.
+The dynamic footstep system only required a physics material and some sounds to use which made the work of level designers much easier.

+The Metasound sources which randomised audio was also made to assist designers, they wouldn't have to program anything to randomise sounds and could instead use these Metasounds, popping them wherever they needed in their level, or adding them into their blueprints.

+Throughout the project I kept good communication with the team and offered my help with technical problems such as github, or building the project.

+Overall I think my role in supporting the designers for this project helped in some parts to streamline the production of the game and reduce technical difficulties where possible.

 ### Negative Analysis
 - Identify the areas of the project that did not go as planned or could have been improved.